-In this example you just need to convert serial data coming to LCD using shift register.
-I suggest using 74HC164.
+In this example, you need to convert serial data coming to LCD using a shift register.
+I suggest using the 74HC164.
 You need only two wires to push data to shift register and then give them to LCD using the “E” strobe signal.

-Atmegaâ€™s PC1 pin clocks shift register and PC0 is data line.
-Before you write to shift register clean it by sending “0” in eight clock cycles.
-You can erase register with additional wire controlling register reset, but there would be 3 lines used.
+Atmega’s PC1 pin clocks shift register, and PC0 is the data line.
+Before you write to the shift register, clean it by sending “0” in eight clock cycles.
+You can erase the register with an additional wire controlling register reset, but there would be 3 lines used.

-After register is cleared, send eight bits to register.
-First bit sent is always 1, as it is used to strobe LCD, second bit is Register Select, and then one bit is not used and then follows 4 bits as data and las bit is always 0 in order to make strobe E work correctly.
-You should see that in eight clock cycle last bit in shift register enables LCD with a “1” value in the last bit.
-Then by sending “1” to data line you enable LCD E pin.
-Resistor and Diode acts there as AND element.
-If only register Q7 signal is active, but data low, then LCD E pin is low.
-If data line is high but 74HC164 register Q7 pin is low, then diode pulls low this signal and LCD pin will be low.
+After the register is cleared, send eight bits to the register.
+The first bit is always 1, as it is used to strobe LCD, the second bit is Register Select, and then one bit is not used and then follows 4 bits as data, and the last bit is always 0 to make strobe E work correctly.
+You should see that in the eight clock cycle last bit in the shift register enables LCD with a “1” value in the last bit.
+Then by sending “1” to the data line, you enable the LCD E pin.
+Resistor and Diode act there as AND elements.
+If only the registered Q7 signal is active but data low, then the LCD E pin is low.
+If the data line is high, but the 74HC164 register Q7 pin is low, then the diode pulls low this signal, and the LCD pin will become low.
 Only when both PC0 and shift register Q7 are high, ten LCD pin E is strobed.

 Added some Test routine Programmed with WinAVR.
 I tested it, and it is working.